gartz/pushStateTree/README.md

 You also can add and remove events from this element, the events list are:

  - **enter** dispatched when rule match from a url that doesn't match that rule.
- - **leave** dispatched when the rule was matching and the new url doesn't match anymore. (it will dispatch for every childrens)
+ - **leave** dispatched when the rule was matching and the new url doesn't match anymore. (it will dispatch for every children)
- - **change** dispatched when a change ocours, that's means the URI isn't the same, but still matching with this rule.
+ - **change** dispatched when a change occurs, that's means the URI isn't the same, but still matching with this rule.
  - **update** dispatched when any event is dispatched, will expose the type of the event dispatched in `event.detail.type`.
- - **match** dispatched everytime the events `popstate` or `hashchange` are triggered and match with the rule, doesn't matters if is the same url as before.
+ - **match** dispatched every time the events `popstate` or `hashchange` are triggered and match with the rule, doesn't matters if is the same url as before.

 Importante note: *match* will not dispatch when *leave*, because it doesn't match.